Skill Demand Index

 Which roles need E-commerce Marketing most:

-Marketing positions drive 75% of demand.
-Other also frequently list E-commerce Marketing as a requirement.
-Skills commonly paired with E-commerce Marketing include Digital Marketing.
+Marketing positions drive 100% of demand.
+Skills commonly paired with E-commerce Marketing include Shopify and Social Media Marketing.

 Depth Level Distribution